bricarter/aegaeon/README.md

 <br>

-The development server now then be started on `localhost:5000`
+The development server is now available on `localhost:5000`